Daniel-IRYIVUZE/Containerizing-a-Web-Application/README.md

-# Review Lineup React Todo List
+# Lineup React Todo List

 # Overview:
 The Lineup React Todo List is a minimalist to-do list application built using React and styled with Tailwind CSS and Material UI.
 It enables users to manage tasks by adding, marking them as complete, and deleting todos.